Click on the links below to preview selected pages from this course.

 - Cost Determination

-- If the laboratory manager does not perform any part of testing process this person's salary is considered an indirect cost.
+- If the laboratory manager does not perform any part of the testing process, this person's salary is considered an indirect cost.

 - Calculating Depreciation of Capital Costs

 - Example Cost Revenue Centers in the Clinical Laboratory

 - A new hematology instrument was purchased for the clinical laboratory.
 The cost was $72,000, the useful life was considered five years, and the annual...